Granite Gear Blaze 60

 The Granite Gear Blaze 60’s balance of comfort, organization, and weight pit it against some of the top backpacking packs on the market.
 Coming in at $50 cheaper than the Blaze, Osprey’s Eja 58 is among our favorite ultralight models, with exceptional carrying comfort, a sub-3-pound weight (2 pounds 8.5 ounces), and a tensioned mesh backpanel that gives it the clear edge in ventilation (see our in-depth Eja review here).
 Our biggest complaint with the Eja 58 is durability: we’ve gotten multiple tears in our Exos pack (the Eja’s men’s-specific counterpart), which uses the same 100-denier nylon body build as the women’s.
 Although the Blaze also uses 100-denier fabric, its more puncture-resistant Robic nylon fared better against rough rock.
 Further, the Eja lacks some organizational features like hipbelt pockets and contains fewer lash points.
 In the end, we like how few compromises the Blaze makes for just 7.5 ounces more.

 Like the Blaze, we also think the Gregory Maven 55 (and men’s Paragon 58) balances its priorities nicely.
-At $230 and 3 pounds 5.9 ounces, the Maven is slightly heavier than the 3-pound Blaze but is more breathable with a mesh-heavy backpanel, comes with an integrated rainfly, and is decently comfortable on the trail.
-It also features similar torso length and hipbelt adjustability to the Granite Gear pack.
-However, where the Maven falls short is in its lack of features: comparatively, the Blaze has the same number of exterior pockets (six) but more compression straps and exterior gear storage options, and we really like its hidden zipper on the front that provides easy access to the main compartment.
+At $230 and 3 pounds 6.6 ounces, the Maven is heavier than the 3-pound Blaze but also more breathable with a mesh-heavy backpanel, comes with an integrated rain cover, and is decently comfortable on the trail.
+It also features similar torso length and hipbelt adjustability as the Granite Gear pack, and Gregory recently added a full-length side zip for quick access to the main compartment.
+However, where the Maven falls short is in its lack of features: comparatively, the Blaze has the same number of exterior pockets (six) but more compression straps and exterior gear storage options.
 For $40 more, we think the lighter-weight Blaze is the better all-around choice.